osresearch/ncube/instructions.md

   * N ← 0
   * Z ← des = 0
   * V ← 0
-  * U ← 0
+  * `U` ← 0

-Description:
-The Carry value (borrow) and source (Byte) value treated as a two BCD digit value are subtracted from the destination considered similarly.
-The result replaces the destination.
-The operands are not checked for invalid BCD format.

 Exceptions:
   * none

 #### SBR - SUBTRACT REVERSE
+The destination value is subtracted from the source and the result replaces the destination.

 Opcodes:
 ```
   20     SBRB       SuBtract Reverse Byte